aarmey/167L-materials/README.md

 ### 4.3.
 Final Laboratory Report (15%):

-For the final lab report, you will present analysis of your independent lab experiments in the format of a short journal paper.
+For the final lab report, you will present an analysis of your independent lab experiments in the format of a short journal paper.
 More details on the exact requirements are on the class website and in week 5 lecture.

 Although data from your group will be identical, laboratory reports must be worked on and turned in independently.
 Duplication of text or figures between laboratory reports will result in a zero on the assignment for both parties.
 Duplication of text or figures from reports from previous years also will result in a zero on the assignment.
-Slight or moderate variations in word choice, addition of words, word order, or sentence order is also considered duplication.
-It is just easier to start from scratch, than to work off of another report.
+Slight or moderate variations in word choice, the addition of words, word order, or sentence order are also considered duplication.
+It is easier to start from scratch than to work off of another report.

 Your final report *will be due during finals week.* This will be 15% of your final grade.